Fjordstudio/fjordstudio-version4/README.md

 Also, the site content has been written / re-written / translated in(to) Danish, instead of remaining in English.

+NOTE: Right now a lot of the freelancer sections are disabled, since I am in a fulltime position right now.

 ## Future Plans
 - Making the site multilingual in at least Danish and English
 - Improve on the 'cases' navigation links, and perhaps adding content-related cases, as well as cases in design and development